-He examined the possible causes of specific learning difficulties in English.
-Finally the knowledge gained from the study enabled the researcher to make necessary recommendations that once adopted will assist to solve learning difficulties in English in the area and the district generally and the whole nation.
+She examined the possible causes of specific learning difficulties in English.

+Finally the knowledge gained from the study enabled the researcher to make necessary recommendations that once adopted will assist to solve learning difficulties in English at Kilimani Primary Schools and the District generally and the whole nation.